daniel-furman/lwMCMC/README.md

 We implement a Python class with the trivial metropolis hastings algorithm.

-## Example: Particle Decay Modeling with Priors
+## Example: Particle Decay Modeling

 ---